szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make multi-classed thieves always incur in a -1 backstab multiplier for balance (2400) (IWDEE BGEE BG2EE EET)

 Thieves are almost always used in multiclass because that is vastly superior to picking a single-class thief.
 This component aims to partially address that imbalance by making multiclass thieves incur a -1 backstab multiplier.
 A second class already gives them plenty of advantages.
 Mix this with tweaks that improve single-classed thieves, if you believe in my holy mission and crusade to achieve true Thief supremacy.

+### Make Seeking Sword not disable spellcasting and improve it with level (2405)

+This makes the sword significantly better and more damaging:

+Enchanted as a +4 weapon for the purposes of what it can hit and it lasts for 3 rounds plus 1 extra round per level.

+1st  – 2d4+0, +1 THAC0, 2 attacks per round
+4th  – 2d4+1, +1 THAC0, 2 attacks per round
+8th  – 2d4+2, +2 THAC0, 5/2 attacks per round
+12th – 2d4+2, +3 THAC0, 5/2 attacks per round
+16th – 2d4+3, +3 THAC0, 3 attacks per round
+20th – 2d4+3, +4 THAC0, 3 attacks per round
+24th – 2d4+4, +4 THAC0, 7/2 attacks per round
+28th – 2d4+4, +5 THAC0, 7/2 attacks per round
+32nd – 2d4+5, +5 THAC0, 4 attacks per round
+36th – 2d4+5, +6 THAC0, 4 attacks per round
+40th – 2d4+6, +6 THAC0, 9/2 attacks per round

+### Make Priests of Talos get access to all electricity spells and add a small bonus to electricity damage (2408)

+This component gives Priests of Talos access to most electricity-based of wizards and druids by default and a 5% electricity damage bonus.
+The latter is optional and can be disabled in the configuration file, and the percentage bonus can also be configured.
+It will patch any Priests of Talos that may exist in the game to add this boost.

+### Make Divine Favor's duration scale very slowly with level (3190)

+Now he spell lasts for 2 rounds plus half a round each time it upgrades, up to 5 rounds at level 21 (adds a new bonus damage and THAC0 at level 21).

+### Make Boon of Lathander improve with level slightly (3200)

+Now it lasts 3 rounds plus 1 round per level of the caster, and it also increases maximum HP by 10, as well as granting 1.5 extra attacks per round (a third of that if the caster has warrior levels).

 </details>